-- 50 percent share of women directors IFC nominates to boards of companies where it has a board seat - \$2.6 billion in annual commitments to financial institutions specifically targeting women by 2030 - Quadruple the amount of annual financing dedicated to women and women-led SMEs - Flag IFC projects with gender components
+- 50 percent share of women directors IFC nominates to boards of companies where it has a board seat - \$2.6 billion in annual commitments to financial institutions specifically targeting women by 2030 - Quadruple the amount of annual financing dedicated to women and women-led SMEs - Flag IFC projects with gender components economies and private sectors.
+IFC aims to

 IFC is aiming to double down its efforts to close private sector gender gaps through its investments and advisory work that is supported by research and strategy.
-By undertaking a comprehensive approach to reducing gender inequality, IFC investments focus on creating partnerships that encourage recruitment of women, increase women's access to financial services,
+By undertaking a comprehensive approach to reducing gender inequality, IFC investments focus on creating partnerships that encourage recruitment of women, increase women's access to financial services.